This article is part of a larger series on How to Do Payroll.

-Since Rhode Island requires PTO payouts for employees employed for over a year, it’s important that you have a reliable way to track balances.
+Since Rhode Island requires PTO payouts for employees employed for over a year, you must have a reliable way to track balances.
 For help with this, check out our article on how to calculate vacation accruals, which even has a free PTO calculator.

 Rhode Island HR Laws That Affect Payroll

 Rhode Island has quite a few HR laws, but many align with federal labor laws.
-When processing payroll in Rhode Island, it’ll be important to pay close attention to required meal breaks and approved jobs for children in the workforce.
+When processing payroll in Rhode Island, paying close attention to required meal breaks and approved jobs for children in the workforce will be necessary.